 The death of Andres Bonifacio.
 His refusal.
 Arrested.
 Tried and sentenced.
 The rigged election at Tejeros in 1897 that catapulted Emilio Aguinaldo to win over Andres Bonifacio becomes the marching torch to his death.
-Bonifacio and his brother Procopio tried for treason and sedition; convicted and sentenced to death.
+Bonifacio and his brother Procopio were tried for treason and sedition; convicted and sentenced to death.

-On this day in 1863, in Tondo, Manila, the great Filipino patriot and nationalist Andres Bonifacio was born.
+On this day in 1863, in Tondo, Manila, the great Filipino patriot, nationalist Andres Bonifacio was born.
 Son of poor parents with little formal education and worked at J.M.
 Fleming & Co. as a broker—a British trading company.
 Later on, he moved to a German company to work as a grocer.
 Married twice.
 No surviving children.

 Andres Bonifacio: Father of Philippine Revolution

-On August 30, 1896, Bonifacio led the battle of San Juan del Monte—considered as the first legitimate battle in the Philippine revolution.
+On August 30, 1896, Bonifacio led the battle of San Juan del Monte—considered the first legitimate battle in the Philippine revolution.

 When death of Andres Bonifacio comes from his refusal